Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

 ### Journaling

 Let's start with the largest new system by weight: journaling.
-Starting at the end of Janurary, I began a twice-daily journal regimen and completed 96 out of 116 (82%) of planned entries.
+Starting at the end of January, I began a twice-daily journal regimen and completed 96 out of 116 (82%) of planned entries.
-That may not sound great, but bear in ming that I have never before kept a journal for more than two days, with the exception of my 2008 Japan travel diary, which only lasted half the planned time.
+That may not sound great, but bear in mind that I have never before kept a journal for more than two days, with the exception of my 2008 Japan travel diary, which only lasted half the planned time.
 There was no plan for the content, except that should be written without a plan for the future of the content.

 The journal does seem to be flexing my writing voice more.